 Israeli producers face tighter margins because of high production standards and strict price controls imposed by the central government.

-Especially high compliance costs are associated with Good Agricultural Practice (GAP) growing standards and Good Manufacturing Practice (GMP) processing standards, which put upward pressure on patient prices, medical cannabis producers say.
+Especially high compliance costs are associated with Good Agricultural Practices (GAP) growing standards and Good Manufacturing Practice (GMP) processing standards, which put upward pressure on patient prices, medical cannabis producers say.

 Rather than micromanaging consumer prices and squeezing the margins for the entire supply chain, some are calling for the government to officially classify cannabis as a medicine – so it can be subsidized – and take aim at profit margins of pharmacies.